Lions Gate Recovery

 Lions Gate Recovery - Toquerville, UT

 Lions Gate Recovery is a dual diagnosis treatment facility located at 1533 Cane Circle in the 84774 zip code in Toquerville, UT.
 It is operated by a private for-profit organization.
 Lions Gate Recovery provides naltrexone administration and relapse prevention from naltrexone.
-Some of the treatment approaches used by Lions Gate Recovery include counseling for substance abuse, cognitive behavioral therapy and relapse prevention treatment.
-Lions Gate Recovery provides short-term residential treatment, residential rehab and 90 day inpatient rehab.
-It also provides residential substance abuse treatment and inpatient dual diagnosis treatment.
+Some of the treatment approaches used by Lions Gate Recovery include relapse prevention treatment, motivational interviewing and DBT.
+Lions Gate Recovery provides long-term rehab, 30 and 60 day inpatient rehab programs and long term residential rehab.
+It also provides inpatient treatment for drug/alcohol addiction and mental health diagnosis and residential treatment for substance abuse.

 Address: 1533 Cane Circle, Toquerville, UT 84774